grapheneloop/grapheneloop.github.io/content/faas/_index.md

 ## Built to Scale
 FaaS functions are almost always designed to scale by cloning [Y-Axis Scaling](https://akfpartners.com/growth-blog/scale-cube).
 So depending on the provider different strategies such as cloning of function instances may be adopted to quickly meet the scalability needs.
 Hence it becomes necessary to design function instances to not behave differently based on whether it's a newly created instance, an instance reused from a pool or even a cloned instance.
 Depending on the environment this however may introduce new problems to solve e.g. order of processing, cold start.
+### Problem of Ordering
+#### Use of Event Broker
+If ordering is important particularly with events one might need to resort to Channels such as an event broker (as against a Message Broker).
+Event Broker guarantees order at a shard or partition level; and since the number of consumers <= number of partitions(other words one consumer can read from multiple shards but the reverse isn't possible), this can give some level of guarantee.
+#### Use of FIFO Message Channel
+FIFO Queues maintain order of event based on a message Group Id (similar to an Event Broker where a partition Id is used) and one when one message is acknowledged the next message in the same group is served.
+This is another strategy to guarantee ordering.

+However the above can limit scalability particularly within the same Message Group or Partition.
+The solution is to use algorithms for [Event Ordering in Distributed Systems](/ordering-in-distributed-systems/) or park the events in a datastore and act upon an event when the dependant tasks are completed.
 ## Functions as Reusable and Modular set of operations
 Functions are sometimes written highly with [Modularity and Reusability](#modularity-and-reusability) in mind.
 This would mean they will find a fitment across different subdomains and membership with multiple bounded contexts.
-This inturn means that the function would have to remain highly granular and sometimes when awareness of the usecases would have to be introduce into a function (:rofl:	- by means of an evil if conditions), things quickly get out of hand.
+This inturn means that the function would have to remain highly granular and sometimes when awareness of the usecases would have to be introduce into a function (easily by means of an if condition...&#128520;), things quickly get out of hand.

 If the function maintains the state externally (in an RDBMS for example), think in terms of datastore behind the function.
 The datastore must not be accessible outside any external components in any of the bounded context.
 As much as possible keep a copy of the function code within the domain's own code repository.
 Another approach is to seperate out whats common and specific to use case this can be achieved with strategies such as - *wrapper function to encapsulate the common operations* or *make use of common libraries to share the capabilities*.